 On that day, I was still a very young-looking, 40-something divorcee.
 My daughter was just starting elementary school and I so desperate to remarry and bring a stepfather into her life.
 While I had two post-divorce relationships under my belt at that point, I still hadn’t met anyone who was husband material.

 “I don’t want to be alone,” I wailed to my therapist.

 Singlehood is a status I have feared my entire life.
 It kept me living at home with my parents until my early 20s.
 Then, I got married to my first real boyfriend.
 And then, 17 years later, I got divorced.

 As I wept, my shrink launched into a chat about serial relationships.
-She pointed out how, even though the two guys I picked were very different in appearance, age and interests, they were still basically the same person: Seemingly affectionate but ultimately, emotionally withholding.
+She pointed out how, even though the guys I was picking were very different in appearance, age and interests, they were still basically the same person: At first glance, they seemed affectionate but ultimately, they were emotionally withholding.

 “You have to break the cycle or else your daughter will take this into the next generation,” she said.

 Grasshoppers, I am about to share some great advice…